tobilg/serverless-aws-static-websites/README.md

 You should then update your DNS settings for your domain with those values, **otherwise the stack creation process will fail**.

 This is a bit misfortunate, but to the best of knowledge there's currently no other way possible if you use AWS external (non-Route53) domains.
+During my tests with [namecheap.com](https://www.namecheap.com) domains the DNS records were always updated fast enough, so that the stack creation didn't fail.

 #### Deployment process time
 As a new CloudFront distribution is created (which is pretty slow), it can take **up to 45min** for the initial deploy to finish.
 This is normal and expected behavior.